NOTE: This post was updated on Thursday, Jan. 25, 2018, for the 2018 tax season.

 Receipts confirming other income, such as Social Security payments, unemployment benefits, investment income and if you run your own small business, all receipts pertaining to that enterprise.

 Affordable Care Act compliance documents, such as Form 1095A, Health Insurance Marketplace Statement; Form 8962, Premium Tax Credit; and Form 8965, Health Coverage Exemption and ECN.
-Yes, the new Republican House and Senate have taken steps to repeal Obamacare, but it was in effect last year, so you need to comply with its requirements when filing your 2016 return.
+Yes, the new Republican House and Senate have taken steps to repeal Obamacare, but it was in effect last year, so you need to comply with its requirements — which the IRS says it will enforce — when filing your 2017 return.

 Whatever method your choose, it's that time.
 So if you haven't already started assessing your tax-filing options, do so now.

 You also might find these items of interest:

 - 6 reasons to file your tax return early

 - Filing patience can prevent a big tax mistake